obsolete-outdated/seconds/README.md

 # seconds

-Simple seconds calculator.
+Simple functions to work with seconds.

-Used mostly for storage as it gets UTC seconds of a dateTime (or now).
+Used for compact dateTime storage (e.g. in database, or JWT "iat" claim).

 ## Getting Started